SALT-Lab-Human-AI/project-check-point-1-miai/Concept Iteration/Addressing Gaps.md

 **The Problem:** A general chatbot has no concept of an "interview flow" and can be easily derailed by unexpected user input.

-**Our Solution:** We are implementing a finite state machine (FSM) to manage the interview's progression and are using a purpose-built voice agent platform (such as Vapi) designed for goal-oriented conversation.
+**Proposed Solution:** By implementing a finite state machine (FSM) to manage the interview's progression and also by using a purpose-built voice agent platform (such as Vapi/ElevenLabs/Synthflow) designed for goal-oriented conversation.

 ### Technical Steps: